How does this medication work? What will it do for me?

 The recommended starting dose of eltrombopag for adults and children over 6 years of age, for the treatment of ITP is 50 mg taken once daily.
 Depending on your platelet counts after 2 to 3 weeks, your doctor may increase your dose to a maximum of 75 mg daily.

 The starting dose for people with chronic hepatitis C is 25 mg taken once daily.
 This dose may be increased every 2 weeks to a maximum of 100 mg once daily.

 The starting dose for people with SAA is 50 mg taken once daily.
 This dose may be increased every 2 weeks to a maximum of 150 mg once daily.

 Eltrombopag tablets should be swallowed whole with water.
 Do not crush or chew the tablets, or crush the tablets to mix in water.
-Eltrombopag should be taken at least 2 hours before or 4 hours after antacids, dairy products, mineral supplements or any other products containing aluminum, calcium, iron, magnesium, selenium and zinc.
+Eltrombopag should be taken at least 2 hours before or 4 hours after antacids, dairy products, mineral supplements or any other products containing aluminum, calcium, iron, magnesium, selenium, or zinc.
 It may be taken with food that contains very little or no calcium.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.